Trump Supporter Attacks WCCO Photojournalist Before Duluth Rally

-WCCO photojournalist Dymanh Chhoun was on assignment Wednesday night to get reaction ahead of President Donald Trump’s rally.
+WCCO photojournalist Dymanh Chhoun was on assignment Wednesday night to get reaction before President Donald Trump’s rally.
 While he was gathering video, he was attacked by a Trump supporter who was confronting a group of Joe Biden supporters.

 He then punched Chhoun’s camera phone out of his hand.
 Chhoun was not hurt.
 He identified himself as a member of the media, and was recording the video in a public space.
 The group eventually backed off.